My Dad was diagnosed with food allergies about 5 years ago. No wheat. No eggs. No dairy. No peas.

 protein and flavour – replace with pan-fried chickpeas or other canned beans.

-gluten-free chocolate muffin recipe
+gluten-free chocolate muffin

 200g (7oz) butter